reactjs/react.dev/content/docs/testing-recipes.md

     })
   );

-  // Use the asynchronous version of act to flush resolved promises await act(async () => {
+  // Use the asynchronous version of act to apply resolved promises await act(async () => {
     render(<User id="123" />, div);
   });